 The fast pace.
 This industry has a lot of changing practices and to keep up with the ever-evolving environment can be a challenge, but there’s always something new to learn.

-Anything big happen this year outside of work?
+Anything big happen last year outside of work?

 I played a show at SXSW, the yearly music expo that Austin hosts.

 What makes Austin special?